-I mean, obviously you have to survive.
+Of course, you have to feed yourself.
 And watch your finances.
-And feed yourself.
 Also, depressives/chronically ill people need to monitor their symptoms and reach out to their health/mental health providers as needed.
 And you need to socially distance.

 So okay, there are actually a few things you need to do during a pandemic.
 But one thing not on the list?
 A new hobby or skill, building anything or organizing/decluttering your house.